dromse/obsidian-gamified-tasks/README.md

 ### Statuses

-By default statuses is (you can change it in settings):
-To compatability with Obsidian Tasks plugin statuses is used:
+You can use this statuses (compatable with Obsidian Tasks statuses):

 - `- [ ] todo` - planned for execution.
 - `- [/] doing` - currently in progress.